OfirTheOne/ogn-snackbar/README.md

 ## Usage

 To use the snackbar service, in your application components, import and inject the service like any other service.<br>

     import { OgnSnackbarService } from 'ogn-snackbar';
     ...
     constructor(private snackbarService: OgnSnackbarService) { }

 to show the snackbar call the method `this.snackbarService.showSnackbar(text: string, options?: SnackbarOptionsArgs)`

+### Example

+    import { Component, OnInit } from '@angular/core';

+    import {
+      OgnSnackbarService,
+      SanckbarPosition,
+      SnackbarAppearanceEffects
+    } from 'ogn-snackbar';

+    @Component({
+        selector: 'app-view-snackbar',
+        templateUrl: './view-snackbar.component.html',
+        styleUrls: ['./view-snackbar.component.scss']
+    })
+    export class ViewSnackbarComponent implements OnInit {

+        constructor(private snackbarService: OgnSnackbarService) { }

+        ngOnInit() { }

+        /** here we calling the snackbar to be position on top, with 'Ok' as an action next to the text,
+         *  (with handle param as a callback), for 4 sec and entering/exiting with slide effect.
+         */
+        showSnackbar() {
+            this.snackbarService.showSnackbar('Hello for snackbar view !', {
+                position: SanckbarPosition.TOP,
+                appearanceEffect: SnackbarAppearanceEffects.SLIDE,
+                timeout: 4000,
+                action: { name: 'Ok', handler: (name, data) => console.log(name, data) },
+            });
+        }

 ## Doc